ExistensialReset/flowmosr/guides/README.md

 ### 🌍 Start a Flow Circle! 🌊

-If something in this resonated — don’t overthink it.
+If something in this resonated — start.
+Don't overthink it.

 Start small.